Head of Department: Miss Amy Majerski

 Component 2: Externally set assignment/practical exam: 40% of the qualification

-Pupils explore the use of drawing for different purposes, using a variety of methods and media on a variety of scales.
+Students explore the use of drawing for different purposes, using a variety of methods and media on a variety of scales.
 For example, a student may select a theme ‘Travel’ and then investigate the theme by creating paintings, collage, pencil and ink sketches.
 These investigative methods are then used to inspire the development of techniques to include: quilting, embroidery, print methods, dyeing methods, pleating and laser cutting.

-Pupils use sketchbooks, workbooks and journals extensively to underpin their work.
+Girls use sketchbooks, workbooks and journals extensively to underpin their work.
 Once techniques have been explored, a textile outcome is created which include fashion clothing, fabric design, soft furnishings, artwork and more.

 Alumnae: In September 2017 two of our pupils, Katherine Lyons and Kezia Dubens commenced their first year on the Fashion Design Programme at Parsons in New York.
-Marina Hacking is a former pupil who has recently completed the Fashion Folio course at Central Saint Martins, she has been awarded a place on the degree course at CSM, and we look forward to seeing her final collection.
+Marina Hacking is a former pupil who has recently completed the Fashion Folio course at Central Saint Martins; she has been awarded a place on the degree course at CSM, and we look forward to seeing her final collection.

 The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover